linhan03/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software
-Create a new branch is easy.
+Create a new branch is qiuck and simple.